xrdt/xrdt.github.io/_posts/2018-08-11-naturally-single-use.md

 think.
 Hippies are the only ones who are deluded enough to care and live on a farm or trash-free.
 How can they raise their kids like that?
-I think that, as I'm sure people have anecdotally discovered, that the more they put into achieving low-waste, low consumption, sustainble lifestyles, the more they get out of their lives.
+I think that, as I'm sure people have anecdotally discovered, that the more they put into achieving low-waste, low consumption, sustainable lifestyles, the more they get out of their lives.
 Analogously, the more you put into exercise, the more you get out of it.
-Let's help people create these positive feedback cycles and realize that growing their own food sustainbly can be fun.
+Let's help people create these positive feedback cycles and realize that growing their own food sustainably can be fun.
 Living no- or low-waste can be equivalent or better than living high-waste.
 Using less water doesn't make you miserable.
 Riding your bike rather than commuting by car makes you more happy (endorphins!).
 Being outside rather than using